 If you are looking to save money, you don’t have to go with the options that are specifically meant to be used as cat litter.
 Some of those options are pretty cheap, but you can get wood pellets even cheaper.

 You can buy horse bedding pellets or wood stoves pellets.
-If you are interested in doing this, find a local store that sells farm stuff, and you will be able to get a very big bag of wood pellets for very cheap.
+If you are interested in doing this, find a local store that sells farm stuff, and you will be able to get a big bag of wood pellets for very cheap.
 Just remember to ensure whatever you buy is non-toxic and is going to be safe for cats.

 Are pellets better than litter?

-Most people have a tougher time scooping pellets, but once you have the technique down it is as easy to scoop as any other litter.
-Wood pellet cat litter is non-clumping.
+Scooping clumping cat litter is super easy.
+Cat pee and poops clumps into convenient little balls that you can scoop out.
+Most people have a tougher time scooping pellets, but once you have the technique down, it is as easy to scoop as any other litter.
+Wood pellet cat litter is usually non-clumping.
 Scooping pellets is different because to remove the cat urine from the box, you remove the sawdust that is formed when the pellets get wet.
-You can either sift the sawdust with a scooper or you can use a sifting litter box.
-A sifter will be a bit easier and faster than doing it with a scooper.
+You can either sift the sawdust out with a scooper or you can use a sifting litter box.
+A sifting litter box will be a bit easier and faster than doing it with a scooper.

 Can you flush pine pellet cat litter?